Tour de France records and statistics: Stage wins per rider

-Mark Cavendish has the most mass finish stage wins with 34 ahead of André Darrigade and André Leducq with 22, François Faber with 19 and Eddy Merckx with 18.
+Mark Cavendish has the most mass finish stage wins with 35 ahead of André Darrigade and André Leducq with 22, François Faber with 19 and Eddy Merckx with 18.

 The youngest Tour de France stage winner is Fabio Battesini, who was 19 when he won stage 3 in the 1931 Tour de France.
 The oldest Tour de France stage winner is Pino Cerami, who won stage 9 of the 1963 edition at 41 years old.

-Riders who have won in all three specialties
+Riders who have won stages in all three specialties

 These riders have won mountain, sprint, and individual time trial stages in a single Tour.

 Stage wins per country

 Riders representing 33 countries have won at least one stage in the Tour de France.